YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 Reasons: the one-shot game is easy to guess because the player doesn't have to think about the relationship at the end of the round.
 This is similar to going to some tourist attractions and finding that the products sold are very expensive because most customers will not visit a tourist attraction many times in a short time.
 The transaction between the merchant and the customer is one-time, and since it is one-time, it can only consider the interests of the moment.
 Thus, I design the multiple rounds game to see the cooperative behavior in the game.
 In the first game, whether two players will choose to Engage and Cooperate because there will be a second and more cooperation, which will bring them more benefit if they choose Engage and Cooperate, respectively.

 Also, I reduced the original endowment and increased the multiplier.
-This is because player 1 was unwilling to take a high risk on whether or not player 2 would cooperate, considering that the endowment was already high.
-If the principal is low and the leverage is high, is player1 going to bet on the decision of Player 2?
+This is because Player 1 was unwilling to take a high risk on whether or not Player 2 would cooperate, considering that the endowment was already high.
+If the principal is low and the leverage is high, is player 1 going to bet on the decision of Player 2?

 - Strategic plays